industrial-edge/modbus-tcp-connector-getting-started/docs/Usage.md

   - [Read data](#read-data)
   - [Use IIH Essentials](#use-IIH-Essentials)

-Via the IE Flow Creator, we can write and read the Modbus TCP data.
+We can use the Flow Creator to write and read the Modbus TCP data.

-The used flow can be downloaded [here](/src/flow.json) and imported into the IE Flow Creator, that is running on the same IED as the Modbus TCP Connector.
+The used flow can be downloaded [here](/src/flow.json) and imported into the Flow Creator, that is running on the same IED as the Modbus TCP Connector.

 ## Read metadata